Myzel394/jsonfly.nvim/README.md

 Now you can search for keys, subkeys, part of keys etc.

 ### Inserting Keys

+JSON(fly) supports inserting your current search prompt into your buffer.

 If you search for a key that doesn't exist you can add it to your buffer by pressing `<C-a>` (CTRL + a).